Motivic random variables and representation stability II: Hypersurface sections: Introduction

 As noted in the introduction to the prequel \cite{Howe-MRV1}, one consequence of representation stability for configuration spaces (as studied in \cite{Church-HomStab, ChurchFarb-RepStab}) is cohomological stabilization for certain families of local systems factoring through the monodromy representation.
 Our results give an analog of this for the spaces $U_d$, at least at the level of the Hodge Euler characteristic: Generically the image of the monodromy representation is a lattice in the algebraic monodromy group, and thus, by superrigidity, when we consider algebraic representations we are really considering all natural local systems which factor through the monodromy representation.
 We view Theorems \ref{thm:StabCohomHodge} and \ref{thm:StabCohomPointCount} together as strong evidence that the individual cohomology groups of the local systems $\VanQ^{\pi_{\sigma,d}}$ themselves stabilize, and that the unstable cohomology has sub-exponential growth (this kind of relation between point-counting and cohomological stability is studied in~\cite{FarbWolfson-EtaleStability}).

-As with the analogous results of the prequel \cite{Howe-MRV1} for configurations spaces, the form of Theorem \ref{thm:StableGeomPointCount} and Conjecture \ref{conj:AsymptDistMot} suggests that the stabilization is of modules over the (conjectural) stable cohomology of $U_d$, and that it should be possible to find explicit generators.
-Hypersurface sections are more difficult to analyze using representation stability because there are no obvious stabilizing maps, however, it is natural to hope that with a more sophisticated approach one might find a richer structure explaining and strengthening our results.
+As with the analogous results of the prequel \cite{Howe-MRV1} for configurations spaces, the form of Theorems \ref{thm:StableGeomPointCount} and \ref{thm:StabGeomMot} suggests that the stabilization is of modules over the (conjectural) stable cohomology of $U_d$.
+In \cite{Howe-MRVRM} we make an explicit conjecture to this effect motivated by these results and an analogy with moduli of curves.
+Note that hypersurface sections are more difficult to analyze using ideas from representation stability than configuration spaces because there are no obvious stabilizing maps, however, it is natural to hope that with a more sophisticated approach one might find a richer structure explaining and strengthening our results.